• Skip to main content

 Cajun Blackening Spice Mix Directions:

-• Combine all blackening spices in a bowl to make the seasoning and mix well.
+• Combine all blackening spices in a bowl to mix the seasoning.
 Store any leftover seasoning mix in an airtight container for future use.

 • Use a paper towel and pat dry the fillets.